RylanSchaeffer/rylanschaeffer.github.io/content/learning/machine_learning/unsupervised/k_means.md

 ### Lloyd's Algorithm

-Lloyd's Algorithm is so ubiquitous it is often called the K-Means algorithm, although we should distinguish the K-Means problem from any particular algorithm used to solve it.
+Lloyd's Algorithm is so ubiquitous it is often called the K Means algorithm, although we should distinguish the K Means problem from any particular algorithm used to solve it.
 Lloyd's algorithm repeats the two alternating steps until convergence:

 1. Assign: For each datum $$x_n$$, compute the distance between the datum and the $$K$$ centroids.
 Assign